97Afolabi/bookof.codes/_posts/nodejs-on-cpanel.md

 4. Now head back to your cpanel dashboard and find the _"software"_ section.
    ![cpanel dashboard](/posts/nodejs-on-cpanel-08.png)

-5. Fill in the fields according to your requirement, leave the application URL field empty if you're not using a sub domain.
+5. Fill in the fields according to your requirement, leave the application URL field empty if you're not using a sub domain and click create.
    ![node on cpanel app guide](/posts/nodejs-on-cpanel-05.png)

 6. Click _NPM Install_ (\*Do not click run script.)